bautil00/Hackathon-Project-/README.md

 ## Project name
 Prevailing Projects

-60 characters left
 ## Elevator pitch
-Provide a short tagline for the project.
-You can change this later.
 Have you ever failed a project?
 Chances are you have as 70% of all projects fail.
 This is not because of a lack of effort or incompetence, but because of unforeseen factors which are preventing you from performing at your fullest.

 ## Project Story